 The cobblestone streets of Medicine Park lead to a variety quaint shops and adorable cabins that line Medicine Creek, the focal point of this former 1920s resort town.
 Located in southwestern Oklahoma, this area once attracted everyone from movie stars to politicians.
 Today, you can stay at the Romantic Mountain Cabin for a quiet retreat or rent the Bonnie & Clyde Cottage where the famous pair of outlaws once found refuge.

 Dozens of American Indian tribes call Oklahoma home, making the state one of the richest places to experience their unique cultures.
-Come immerse yourself in the history of the Chickasaws at the Chickasaw Cultural Center in Sulphur and get lost in a replica of a Cherokee village from 1710 at the Cherokee Heritage Center.
+Come immerse yourself in the history of the Chickasaws at the Chickasaw Cultural Center in Sulphur.
 Each year there are many powwows and festivals that honor Native American tradition and customs including Red Earth, one of the largest celebrations of its kind in the country.

 Near downtown Oklahoma City, the Boathouse District on the shores of the Oklahoma River is a hot spot for sports and family fun.
 The area’s Olympic caliber training facilities and OKC Riversport Adventures, which features the world’s tallest adventure course, are sure to keep you busy.
 If relaxing on a boat is more your pace, Oklahoma River Cruises will sail you through the city providing food and entertainment along the way.